-current accounts, savings accounts, consumer loans and overdrafts, mortgages and car loans.
+overdrafts, mortgages and car loans.
 The granularity was kept at a country level.
 The tool is based on the 22 sustainability impact areas in the UNEP FI Impact Radar and their corresponding impact topics.
 These are scored at a country-specific level in order to highlight where banks operating in different countries can have the greatest impact.
 In Norway's case, the impact topics have already been scored in the tool.
 SpareBank 1 Nord-Norge has reviewed these scores and chosen to use the default values in its first impact analysis.
 In future impact analyses, it may be relevant to modify some of the default values to better reflect the regional situation in Northern Norway.

-The banks main activity are included in the impact analysis including retail and corporate portfolio, which accounts for 52% and 31% of the bank's gross income.
-Other sources of income are not included in the analysis.
+The banks main activity were included in the impact analysis including retail and corporate portfolio, which accounted for 52% and 31% of the bank's gross income of 2022.
+Other sources of income were not included in the analysis.